 BAKED CHICKEN WINGS RECIPE INGREDIENTS

-You only need 2 ingredients for this baked chicken wings recipe:
+You only need 2 ingredients for chicken baked wings:

-Note: If you aren’t using the homemade buffalo wing sauce, which I think you should, you’ll still love these chicken baked wings with a seasoning blend of garlic powder, paprika, cayenne pepper, salt, and black pepper.
-Other classic sauce flavors include garlic parmesan and honey BBQ!
+Note: If you want to skip the sauce, you’ll still love these chicken baked wings with a seasoning blend of garlic powder, paprika, cayenne pepper, salt, and black pepper.
+Or try your own blend of spices or another classic sauce flavor like garlic parmesan or Honey BBQ Sauce!

 Psst!
 Not all salts are made the same!
 I love Ava Jane’s Kitchen because it doesn’t have microplastics (gross, right?) and it’s SO GOOD!
 Plus, you can get a free 8oz. bag of sea salt (just pay shipping and handling!).